EthanDenny/resume/index.md

 ### **Intern**
 #### Genoa Design, Jun 2021 - Aug 2021

-- Developed a virtual training game with Lua and Tabletop Simulator which Genoa implemented as part of their employee onboarding process.
+- Developed a virtual training game with Lua and Tabletop Simulator, which Genoa implemented as part of their employee onboarding process.
 - Also used Python and Pyvis to build a proof-of-concept for using graphs to visualize connections between ship compartments.
-- This internship was facillitated through techNL’s High School Technology Internship Program.
+- This internship was facilitated through techNL’s High School Technology Internship Program.

 ## **❤️ VOLUNTEERING**